-The 341st Operations Group, activated 1 Sept., 1 1991, is made up of more than 600 operators, administrators, helicopter aircrews, chefs, facility managers and support personnel.
+The 341st Operations Group, activated 1 Sept., 1 1991, is made up of more than 400 operators, administrators, chefs, facility managers and support personnel.
 Together, they ensure the readiness of 15 missile alert facilities and 150 Minuteman III intercontinental ballistic missiles spread across a 13,800-square mile missile complex; the largest such complex in the western hemisphere.
 The group is composed of three missile squadrons, an operations support squadron, a helicopter squadron, and a standardization and evaluation division.
 Maintaining proficiency for the critical and sensitive mission is of the utmost importance.
-The ICBM combat crews spend more than 17 hours in training with more than 250 hours in the field each month.
+The ICBM combat crews spend more than 20 hours in training with more than 200 hours in the field each month.

 10th Missile Squadron